 CakePHP: Convention-based framework known for its rapid development and ease of use.
 Great for smaller projects and prototyping, but might lack some features for complex applications.

-Zend Framework: Mature and feature-rich framework with extensive documentation and enterprise-level capabilities.
+Zend Framework: Feature-rich framework with extensive documentation and enterprise-level capabilities.
 Can be complex to learn and deploy, especially for smaller projects.

 2. Microframeworks: